-shift We were advised that it is the responsibility of the Rota Co-ordinator to input the rate where advised that it is the responsibility of the Rota Co-ordinator to input the rate where the the second system, in this instance this did not happen and reverted to the default rate. cove The Rota Co-ordinator confirmed that this was entered at a lower grade in the first in er cannot be obtained, they go up to the next tier.
-It was further advised that it was an nged the rate.
-The instances of underpayment have been taken forward by the Directorate for correction.
-The Clinical Director confirmed that the locums were working on a senior tier on call hour was the correct rate. and therefore £85 Rec ommendation Priority 2 Management should ensure that the rates paid are in line with the Directorate a instances where the rates paid do deviate from the recommended rates evidence sho support these decisions.
-Medium We acknowledge that there will be a rate card introduced for the M4 corridor in 2023.
-Agr eed Management Action Target Date Responsible Officer 2 Obstetrics and Gynaecology: Prior to locum shifts being offered to colleagues, the rate of pay will be confirmed with the Directorate Manager / Service Manager / Clinical Director by the rota-coordinator for assurances that those working shifts are told of the correct rates.
+shift cove Ve were advised that it is the responsibility of the Rota Co-ordinator to input the rate when onto the Envoy system, in this instance this did not happen and reverted to the default.
+The Rota Co-ordinator confirmed that this was entered at a lower grade in the first in the cannot be obtained, they go up to the next tier.
+It was further advised that it was an an anged the rate. stance, but where : instances of underpayment have been taken forward by the Directorate for correction.
+The Clinical Director confirmed that the locums were working on a senior tier on call hour was the correct rate.
+Rec ommendation Priority 2 Management should ensure that the rates paid are in line with the Directorate approved rates, in instances where the rates paid do deviate from the recommended rates evidence should be retained to support these decisions.
+We acknowledge that there will be a rate card introduced for the M4 corridor in 2023.
+Medium Agr eed Management Action Target Date Responsible Officer 2 Obstetrics and Gynaecology: Prior to locum shifts being offered to colleagues, the rate of pay will be confirmed with the Directorate Manager / Service Manager / Clinical Director by the rota-coordinator for assurances that those working shifts are told of the correct rates.
 If at any time rates of pay need to change, Clinical Board approval will be sought in writing.
-January 2023 Rhodri John, Directorate Manager 0.3 CHFW: Prior to a rate card being introduced, the directorate are working to agreed rates.
+January 2023 Rhodri John, Directorate Manager 06 CHFW: Prior to a rate card being introduced, the directorate are working to agreed rates.
 In some instances where there have been difficulties covering the service a higher rate of pay has been authorised.
 This is to ensure safe staffing levels across the clinical areas.
 The team will ensure evidence is retained to support the agreed higher rate of pay and Clinical Board authorisation will be sought in writing.
 January 2023 Clinical Lead / Directorate Management Team

-Matter Arising 3: Varia tions in shift length - Acu te Child Health (Operation) Impact

-We selected a sample of 45 shifts (30 Acute Child Health & 15 Obstetrics and Gynaecology) to ensure that the original shift request agreed with the actual number of hours worked.
-Our testing identified that six shifts fulfilled within Acute Child Health were greater in length than the original shift request, which ranged from 15 minutes to 45 minutes in excess of the request.
-The reasons provided are as follows: Potential risk of: Poor controls over accuracy of shifts claimed could undermine financial probity / control

-Number of anomalies Rationale

-4 No break taken

-2 No reason was provided

-Health Board responsibilit to take appropriate rest-b We received a report fror for the period April 2022 - ies as " GM03 To ensure that preaks".
+Matter Arising 3: Variat tions in shift length - Acu te Child Health (Operation) Impact original shift request agree fulfilled within Acute Child eed with the actual number Health were greater in leng Ith & 15 Obstetrics and Gynaecology) to ensure that the of hours worked.
+Our testing identified that six shifts th than the original shift request, which ranged from 15 reasons provided are as follows: Potential risk of: Poor controls over accuracy of shifts claimed could undermine financial probity / control Number of anomalies Rationale 4 No break taken 2 No reason was provided Health Board responsibilit to take appropriate rest-b We received a report from for the period April 2022 - ies as " GM03 To ensure that reaks".
 2 n the Managed Bank Service ervice, incorporating Locum Junior Doctors, outlines the breaks are deducted from and that Drs are encouraged e, which highlighted 'Lost Break Savings' of £16,514.30 Child Health Directorate.
 The amount is determined from om a locum shift worked.

-Recommendation Priority

-In instances where management are approving the payment of shifts in excess of the hours requested, management should ensure that appropriate reasons are provided for the additional time, and that staff are encouraged to take appropriate rest-breaks.
+Recommendation Priority In instances where management are approving the payment of shifts in excess of the hours requested, management should ensure that appropriate reasons are provided for the additional time, and that staff are encouraged to take appropriate rest-breaks.
 Medium

-USUS CARTAGE STATE

-2 Multidisciplinary Framework Agreement, 3.1 Schedule 2 - Specifications for Staff Bank Service
+Multidisciplinary Framework Agreement, 3.1 Schedule 2 - Specifications for Staff Bank Service